Risk sharing, measuring variability, and distortion riskmetrics: Conclusion

 \section{Conclusion}

-We summarize the paper with a few remarks on the results that we obtained.
+We summarize the paper with a few remarks on the results that we obtained. {While we focused on the case $\X=L^\infty$, all the results of this article generalize to larger spaces provided all the decision criteria $\rho_{h_i}$ and the inf-convolution $\dsquare_{i=1}^n\rho_{h_i}(X)$ are finite on the larger space.
+We emphasized when key results can be readily generalized, but this finiteness property must often be verified case-by-case.
+For example, the results on risk sharing with IQD agents can be extended to $L^0$ because the IQD is bounded from below.
+This property does not generalize to other functionals.}

 The unconstrained risk sharing problem for non-concave distortion functions typically leads to non-comonotonic sum-optimal allocations without explicit forms, and they can be difficult to analyze.
 Although we obtained several results on necessary or sufficient conditions for Pareto and sum optimality (Theorem \ref{th:1} and Propositions \ref{prop:1}-\ref{pr:como}), a full characterization of the Pareto-optimal or sum-optimal allocations for arbitrary distortion riskmetrics is beyond the current techniques.

 The case of IQD agents is, nevertheless, special, although they do not have concave distortion functions.
 For this setting, we can fully characterize all Pareto-optimal allocations via sum-optimal ones, and the inf-convolution for such distortion riskmetrics admit concise formulas (Theorem \ref{th:IQD} and Proposition \ref{prop:9}):